-PS Now vs Xbox Game Pass: which game subscription service will get your hard-earned dollars?
+Xbox Game Pass vs PlayStation Now: which game subscription service will get your hard-earned cash?
 We're juggling all sorts of subscription services nowadays: Netflix, Amazon Prime, Disney Plus, and Spotify are all competing for your cash, but this is increasingly becoming the case for games, too.

-If you can't justify owning both, it's worth knowing the differences between Xbox Game Pass and PlayStation Now.
-So we'll be going into what each service is, how much it costs, and the strength of their respective game libraries.
+If you can't justify subscribing to both, or you're trying to weigh up what the upcoming PS5 and Xbox Series X consoles can offer beyond hardware before settling on one of them, it's worth knowing the differences between Xbox Game Pass and PlayStation Now.
+So we'll go into what each service is, how much they cost, and their strengths and weaknesses when it comes to value and game libraries.

 - Best upcoming games 2020: most anticipated titles for PS4, Xbox One and Switch

 - Best Xbox One games: the most essential Xbox games